Merwin-Rebello/100days/README.md

 Q38) I learnt to use the footer tag (did not explore much )

 Q39) learnt about the ARRAYs and its different functions present in js.

+Q40) Learnt about fieldset and legend in HTML.